PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_2.0.md

 ## Required Tools

 1. Temperature-controlled soldering iron with a moderate size chisel tip.
 DO NOT USE AN UNCONTROLLED TEMPERATURE IRON!
-2. Flux-core solder, ideally no-clean flux (Sn63Pb37 is easier, SAC305 is lead-free for safety)
+2. Flux-core solder, ideally no-clean flux (Sn63Pb37 melts at a lower temperature, SAC305 is nontoxic and flows better)
 3. No-clean rosin flux paste (not to be confused with solder paste)
-4. Tri-Wing screwdriver and small Phillips or ideally JIS driver set
+4. Tri-Wing screwdriver and small JIS driver set (Phillips drivers can strip screws)
 5. Sharp tweezers
 6. Solder sucker (or more sophisticated desoldering tool)
 7. Vise or PCB support (the alligator clip kind is not very useful)